 Litigation over DACA was also brought in several other courts.
 U.S. district courts in both New York and the District of Columbia preliminarily enjoined the Trump Administration from terminating the program.
 In November 2018, the Justice Department filed in the Supreme Court a petition for certiorari as to the Ninth Circuit case and petitions for certiorari before judgment in the other cases.
-The Supreme Court granted review and, on June 18, 2020, issued a decision holding that the Administration's rescission of DACA was arbitrary and capricious in violation of the Administrative Procedure Act.
-On remand, our case in the Northern District of California remained open with respect to those claims and legal theories that were not addressed in the Supreme Court's decision.
+The Supreme Court granted review and on June 18, 2020 issued a decision holding that the Administration's rescission of DACA was arbitrary and capricious in violation of the Administrative Procedure Act.
+On remand, the case in the Northern District of California remained open with respect to those claims and legal theories that were not addressed in the Supreme Court's decision.

 After President Biden issued an executive order stating that he would take action to preserve and fortify DACA, the parties in the Northern District of California litigation voluntarily agreed to hold the case in abeyance pending further court order and to file regular status reports with the court.
 In September 2021, the Department of Homeland Security issued a proposed rule continuing and fortifying DACA.
 On November 19, 2021, the Attorney General joined a coalition of 24 attorneys general in support of the proposed rule.
+The Department of Homeland Security adopted a final rule preserving DACA on August 30, 2022.